-- 3.2.1.1 Access will be provided by an internal subdivision road network constructed by the developer in accordance with County Servicing Standards, as generally illustrated on Figure 9: Transportation. - 3.2.1.2 The developer of each Parcel shall provide a Transportation Impact Memorandum, at the land use amendment stage, to the satisfaction of the County and Alberta Transportation. - 3.2.2.3 The developer of each Parcel shall provide the applicable Regional Transportation Off-Site Levy at the subdivision stage. - 3.2.2.4 The developer of each parcel may be required to provide Road ROW widening at the subdivision stage.
+- 3.2.1.1 Access will be provided by an internal subdivision road network constructed by the developer in accordance with County Servicing Standards, as generally illustrated on Figure 9: Transportation. - 3.2.1.2 The developer of each Parcel shall provide a Transportation Impact Memorandum Assessment, at the land use amendment stage, to the satisfaction of the County and Alberta Transportation. - 3.2.1.3 The developer of each Parcel shall be responsible to complete all required on and off-site road improvements. - 3.2.2.4 The developer of each Parcel shall provide the applicable Regional Transportation Off-Site Levy at the subdivision stage. - 3.2.2.5 The developer of each parcel may be required to provide Road ROW widening at the subdivision stage.